valzagrainca/Analysis-of-unemployment-in-EU-countries/README.md

 # EU Unemployment Data Analysis
 ## Overview
+This project is developed as part of the "Pre-processing and Visualising Data" course (First Semester of Master's) at the University of Prishtina (UP), Faculty of Electrical and Computer Engineering (FIEK).

 This Python script analyzes unemployment data across European Union (EU) countries, focusing on different demographics and spanning from January 2010 to June 2020.
 The goal is to understand unemployment trends and assess the impact of various factors, including the COVID-19 pandemic.

 ## Data Sources